 Learning to read and write form a critical part of the Kindergarten program at BCC.

 Our aim is for our students to develop a love of books and to understand how reading can open up a whole new world of information and enjoyment.

 Strong literacy skills provide your child with access to a variety of different learning experiences.
 At BCC, we engage in an extensive and very successful phonics program, developed by Light Educational Ministries (LEM).*

 *Our approach to Literacy at BCC is strongly supported by research conducted by the NSW Government.
 Centre for Education Statistics and Evaluation, ‘What works best: Evidence-based practices to help improve NSW student performance’, 2.
 Explicit Teaching, pg 9-10.

-Meet our Kindy teachers in 2021
+Meet our Kindy teachers

 Our amazing Kindy team love teaching at BCC!

 Diploma in Teaching – Early Childhood